Blog

 Q: I’ve told my dog off for destroying his bed, but he doesn’t stop destroying things when I’m gone.
 How do I stop him destroying things when I’m not there?

-A: If your dog is experiencing separation anxiety, punishing your dog for his destruction when you get home (growling at them, rubbing his nose in it, shouting or even smacking them) could increase his anxiety and may make things worse.
+A: If your dog is experiencing separation-related issues, punishing your dog for his destruction when you get home (growling at them, rubbing his nose in it, shouting or even smacking them) could increase his overall distress levels and may make things worse.
 He may stop coming when called, or avoid you as a result.

 We need to ensure your dog feels safe and comfortable when you aren’t around- then the destruction (or other unwanted behaviours) will decrease rapidly.